camchambers/react-blog/README.md

 # Blog
-An example of a blog using React with a MongoDB database.
+An example of a blog using a MERN STACK (MongoDB, Express, React, and Node).

 Inspired by the course [React: Creating and Hosting a Full-Stack Site](https://www.linkedin.com/learning/react-creating-and-hosting-a-full-stack-site).